CartoDB/mobile-sdk/doc/getting_started.md

   <div class="Carousel-item js-Tabpanes-item">
   {% highlight groovy %}

-// Windows Phone 10 SDK is not yet public - please contact mobile-support@carto.com if you are interested
+// Windows Phone 10 SDK is not yet public.
+Please contact mobile-support@carto.com if you are interested.

 {% endhighlight %}